mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

    Mosaic Downloader List

 As already mentioned above: if you selected a large area, the orders might be split into several tiles that appear in the download list after you clicked on the download button.
-To avoid unnecessary processing in the Hub, processings and thus the downloads will proceed only after user involvement.
+To avoid unnecessary processing in the Mosaic Hub, processings and thus the downloads will proceed only after user involvement.
 Also, you will be notified that more tiles might be available (:numref:`moreTiles`).
-The red check mark signifies that the download isn't yet complete.
+The red check mark signifies that the download is not yet complete.

 .. _moreTiles:
 .. figure:: images/MoreTiles.png